hero background image

 Sentiment analysis

-Machine learning algorithms can analyze news and social media data in order to identify market sentiment and provide insights into upcoming market trends.
+Machine learning algorithms can analyze news and social media data in order to identify market sentiment and provide insights into upcoming market trends, enabling the following positive outcomes for investors:

 Algorithmic trading